${\mathbb Q}$-curves, Hecke characters and some Diophantine equations II: Introduction

 \section{Introduction}

-The study of solutions of Diophantine equations has been a very active research field since Wile's proof of Fermat's last theorem.
+The study of solutions of Diophantine equations has been a very active research field since Wiles' proof of Fermat's Last Theorem.
 There are still many open conjectures on understanding solutions of a generalized equation

 for $\frac{1}{p} + \frac{1}{q} + \frac{1}{r} <1$.
+As was already observed in \cite{MR1348707}, if no condition on the solutions is imposed then the equation might have infinitely many solutions.
+To overcome this subtlety we restrict to what in the literature is called \emph{primitive solutions}.
+A solution $(a,b,c)$ to (\ref{eq:generalizedfermat}) is called \emph{primitive} if the numbers $\{aA,bB,cC\}$ are pairwise coprime.

-A particular interesting example occurs for exponents $(p,q,r) = (4,2,r)$ and $(A,B,C) = (1,1,1)$ studied by Darmon and Ellenberg independently (see \cite{MR2075481}).
-The Frey curve attached to a solution of such an equation happens to be a so called $\Q$-curve, having the special property that (a twist of) its Galois representation descends to $\Q$.
-Then one can follow the classical approach to compute (via a lowering the level argument) a fixed space of level $N$ and weight two modular forms (with a Nebentypus $\varepsilon$) and try to discard the ones that cannot match a possible solution (due to a so called ``local'' obstruction).
-In \cite{PT} the generalized curve
+A particular interesting example of~(\ref{eq:generalizedfermat}) occurs for exponents $(p,q,r) = (4,2,r)$ and $(A,B,C) = (1,1,1)$, studied by Darmon and Ellenberg independently (see \cite{MR2075481}).
+The Frey curve attached to a solution of it happens to be a $\Q$-curve (i.e. an elliptic curve defined over a number field, which is isogenous to all its Galois conjugates). $\Q$-curves have the special property that a twist of their Galois representation extends to a Galois representation of the whole Galois group $\Gal(\overline{\Q}/\Q)$ and by \cite[Theorem 4.4]{MR2058653} and Serre's modularity conjecture (\cite{MR885783}, \cite{MR2551764} and \cite{MR2827796}) it equals the Galois representation of a classical modular form.
+Then, one can follow the modular method to compute (via a lowering the level argument) a fixed space of level $N$ and weight two modular forms (with a Nebentypus $\varepsilon$) and try to discard the ones that cannot match a possible solution (due to a so called ``local'' obstruction).
+Using this method, in \cite{PT} the equation

 was studied for different negative values of $d$.
 The novelty was to use the theory of Hecke characters over imaginary quadratic fields to give a precise formula for the value of $N$ and the character $\varepsilon$.
 A natural question is the following: what happens if we take positive values of $d$?